-The Nederland Food Pantry in the West Wing
+The Nederland Food Pantry in the West Wing of the Nederland Community Center |

 There's no fancy marketing.
 No catchy name.
 It's just the Nederland Food Pantry.